satvirgrewal/truck-service/truck-service/BACKEND_PLAN.md

 ### Core & Authentication

 1.  **User Registration & Login:**
-    -   Mechanics, Fleet Customers, and Admins can create accounts and log in using Firebase Authentication (email/password). **(In Progress)**
+    -   Mechanics, Fleet Customers, and Admins can create accounts and log in using Firebase Authentication (email/password). **(Implemented - Basic Profile Storage)**
     -   The system will use JWTs provided by Firebase for secure API access.
 2.  **Role-Based Access Control (RBAC):**
     -   A `role` field (`mechanic`, `customer`, `admin`) will be stored with each user's profile in Firestore.